mathesar-foundation/mathesar-wiki/design/process/review-guidelines.md

 ---
 title: Design Review Guidelines
-description: Guidelines for Reviewers of Design
+description: Guidelines for working with design specs
 published: true
-date: 2021-07-01T20:24:40.771Z
+date: 2021-07-01T21:24:05.763Z
 tags:
 editor: markdown
 dateCreated: 2021-05-28T21:02:49.613Z
 ---

-# Design Review Guidelines
-## General Advice
+# General Advice
 - Describe the problem with the design but don't assume a specific design solution
 - Strive to think from the user's perspective, not your own
 - If you find inconsistencies in the design, describe what you expected to encounter instead